MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/analytics-topic-details.md

 ----------- | -------
 Total sessions | The total number of sessions within the specified time period.
 Average CSAT | The average CSAT survey score for the specified time period.
 Resolution rate | The percentage of engaged sessions that are resolved.
-A resolved session is an engaged session in which the user receives a CSAT survey and either does not respond or responds *Yes*.
+A resolved session is an engaged session in which the user receives an end-of-session survey and either does not respond or responds *Yes*.
 Escalation rate | The percentage of engaged sessions that are escalated.
 An escalated session is an engaged session that is escalated to a human agent.
 Abandon rate | The percentage of engaged sessions that are abandoned.
 An abandoned session is an engaged session that is neither resolved nor escalated after one hour from the beginning of the session.